AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    included in this step, and are time-centered to achieve second-order accuracy.

-   If is set, then we subcycle the current step if we violated any stability criteria to reach the desired :math:`tt`.
+   If castro.use_retry is set, then we subcycle the current step if we violated any stability criteria to reach the desired :math:`\Delta t`.
 The idea is the following: if the timestep that you took had a timestep that was not sufficient to enforce the stability criteria that you would like to achieve, such as the CFL criterion for hydrodynamics or the burning stability criterion for reactions,